Flycars/4LaneRoad/readme.md

 You can download the source code and compile the map yourself.
 1. git clone the repository and put it into "simulator/asset/external/environment"
 2. Compile the code using the menu "Simulator/Build"
+3. Generate hdmap using the menu "Simulator/Export HD Map", and copy to apollo map modules.

 You can also download the build version from the Baidu network disk.
-[Link](https://pan.baidu.com/s/1c3S8NHhUGkv-J9gj_WlHaQ).
-Extraction code:**4vwt**.
+[Link](https://pan.baidu.com/s/1uCNX3MogX8rrZwleICz-9Q).
+Extraction code:**p3lp**.

 ## Questions
 If you have any question, pls feel free to tell us.